snirkap/grafana/README.md

 6. kubectl get pods -n monitoring (wait until all the pods are running)
 8. kubectl -n monitoring port-forward svc/grafana 3000 --address='0.0.0.0' &
 9. enter to the grafana UI "localhost:3000"
+10. the user and the password will be "admin"
-10. On the left there is a tab, click on the plus and on the import and copy the mydashboard.json file
+11. On the left there is a tab, click on the plus and on the import and copy the mydashboard.json file
-11. and the you will entar the dashboard that i made to monitor the k8s cluster by chained variables
+12. and the you will entar the dashboard that i made to monitor the k8s cluster by chained variables